 Peripheral Arterial Disease is a chronic disease where plaque gradually builds up in the arteries leading to limited blood flow or entirely block the flow of blood also called an occlusion.

 This Plaque that builds up in your arteries and veins is a waxy fatty substance caused by high levels of cholesterol and worsened by smoking.
 The plaque builds up on the arterial or vessel wall as it passes through the vessels along with the blood and can lead to the hardening or atherosclerosis of the arteries and eventual occlusion.
 Peripheral arterial disease is a very common disease affecting 1 in 20 Americans over the age of 50.

+Western Vascular Institute has been leading the vascular specialty field in Phoenix, AZ since 2005.
+We have three vein and vascular clinics located in Phoenix, Mesa and Payson, AZ where we are able to offer hospital-based surgical & endovascular care to patients in the area.
 If you are suffering from symptoms of peripheral artery disease schedule an appointment with the board-certified vascular surgeons at Western Vascular.
-We will help discover the best treatment plan for you and your lifestyle.
-For more information, call our office in Phoenix, Arizona, at (480) 668-5000 to schedule an appointment.
+They will take the time to provide you with a comprehensive diagnosis and discover the best treatment option for you.
+For more information, call our vein and vascular clinics in Phoenix, Arizona, at (480) 668-5000 to schedule an appointment today!

 What are the Symptoms of Peripheral Arterial Disease?